-If there’s one place in the country that’s guaranteed to relax you, it’s Cavinti in Laguna.
+If there’s one place in the country that’s guaranteed to relax you, it’s Cavinti, Laguna.
 Here you can find a quiet lakeside community and tiny houses built on isolated islets in the lake.
-Here’s our stay at Julian’s Island Lodge, one of the private islands in the area.
+Here’s our stay at Julian’s Island Lodge, one of the private island resorts in the area.

 Our stay at Julian’s Island Lodge

 It’s been years since our last visit in Cavinti, Laguna.
 Back then, you could count in one hand the number of accommodations available for booking in the lake area.
 Today, things are different – there are more options to choose from, from resthouses and cottages to glamping tents and domes.

 Hali and I went in this trip with our blogger friends.
 We drove separately and met up in Bloc Glamping Site, which is beside the reserved parking for the guests for Julian’s Island Lodge.
 There the caretaker, Kuya Sammy, met us and took us for a quick boat ride to our lodging.